Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Return to the hotel to unwind and share a multi-course dinner tonight with selected premium wine pairings.

-On our last night, we'll have a special farewell dinner in the city continuing our farm-to-table ethos, but featuring modern Catalan cuisine
+On our last night, we'll have a farewell dinner in the city, continuing our farm-to-table ethos, but featuring modern Catalan cuisine at a very special restaurant.

 Breakfast at the hotel and then transfer to BCN airport.